AusDTO/apiguide/build_and_publish/use_RESTful_urls.rst

    If an API URL does not contain a version number (anonymous version), then it should be understood that it always refers to the latest version.
 Because the latest version changes with each release, anonymous versions are not stable.

-..
-Don’t accept any requests that do not specify a version number.
+.. was "Don’t accept any requests that do not specify a version number."

 Formats
 -------